brenoreilly17/TherapyManager/README.md

 number
 3. The entering of appointment details, including appointment duration, appointment time, and appointment date
-4. The option to choose which type of therapy pertains to each client
+4. The option to choose which type of therapy pertains to each client's own needs.

 And most important of all... the ability to manage information in a SUPER easy way from the user's perspective!